CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars and it's really not necessary to hack that on with a mod

-abstractdecompiletask uses a "line map file"
+abstractdecompiletask uses a "line map file" what is that

 ~~Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)~~ goddamn autodownloaded dependencies lol

 investigate `MinecraftLibraryProvider`, that libraries folder doesnt seem to exist...?

 * This class is really weird actually.
 It has a Collection<File> thats probably supposed to contain library paths, but it's never written to.
-DOes this break anything?
+Does this break anything?
+Apparently not.
 If so, what

 MinecraftMappedProvider calls MapJarsTiny: